Last Updated on October 27, 2023 by Sorin Petroj

 Mixed Doubles Table Tennis Olympics History

 Since 1988 in Seoul, South Korea, it has only been that table tennis has been a part of the Olympic Games program.
-It was not until 1992 when mixed doubles were added to the program.
+It was not until 1992 that mixed doubles were added to the program.
 Changing the game format of table tennis in the 1992 Summer Olympics.

 Road To Tokyo – Tomokazu Harimoto – From Young Talent to Leading Man

 This one victory of Ma over Fan made Ma the greatest current table tennis player.
-However, the 2021 World Table Tennis Championship that took place in Houston updates Fan Zhendong as the winner of the Men’s singles title, once again.
+However, the 2021 World Table Tennis Championship that took place in Houston updates Fan Zhendong as the winner of the Men’s singles title once again.

 But who has won the highest number of medals at the Table Tennis Olympics?

-If that is the case, then Wang Nan must be the second Olympic medal leader in the table tennis Olympic history as she won four golds and one silver.
+If that is the case, then Wang Nan must be the second Olympic medal leader in table tennis Olympic history as she won four golds and one silver.
 All three of them were preceded by Zhang Jike.
 He is the winner of four Olympic medals (three golds and one silver), followed by Ma Lin.
 He won three gold medals at the Olympics.

 Dimitrij Ovtcharov from Germany also had moments in the spotlight when he defeated Lin in a seven-game thriller and won the singles bronze medal.
-This was not Octacharov’s first Olympic medal.
+This was not Ovtcharov’s first Olympic medal.
 A second one after the 32-year-old had won a bronze medal in 2012.
 The 32-year-old had then contemplated retirement after he lost his match against Ma.

-Hong Kong also had a star of its own in the 2020 session of the summer Olympics.
+Hong Kong also had a star of its own in the 2020 session of the Summer Olympics.
 Her name is Soo Wai Yam.
 Soo Wai has shown her incredible spirit and talent throughout the tournament.
 She had managed to win the bronze medal for the women’s team.

 This was her first Olympic medal since the 2004 Table Tennis Olympics.
 Their team had managed to pull off a great upset against the German team, seeded to be third.

-Chinese women team table tennis
+Chinese women’s team table tennis

 The Chinese women’s team repeatedly proved why they are the best in the world when it comes to table tennis.
 They beat the impressive and dominating Japanese team of Ito Kasumi Ishikawa and Miu Hirano.
-The Chinese team was absolutely unstoppable in their match.
+The Chinese team was unstoppable in their match.
 Also, rightfully earned their women’s team gold medal for the fourth time.

-The team maintained their unbelievable record of never losing a single team’s match ever in the Olympics.
+The team maintained their unbelievable record of never losing a single team match ever in the Olympics.
 Even though she lost, Ito earned more respect and accolades than most players.
 That was because she became the first-ever table tennis athlete to win all three medals.
 The gold, silver, and bronze.